 Canadian Cancer Society

-How long can sperm be frozen?
-Reproductive Technologies, Inc.—The Sperm Bank of California website.
-Available at: http://www.thespermbankofca.org/content/how-long-can-sperm-be-frozen.
+About storing sperm.
+The Sperm Bank of California website.
+Available at: https://www.thespermbankofca.org/about-storing-sperm.
 Accessed November 20, 2014.

 Fertility and men with cancer.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/acspc-041228-pdf.pdf.
 Accessed August 19, 2016.

 Male infertility.
 American Pregnancy Organization website.
 Available at: http://www.americanpregnancy.org/infertility/maleinfertility.html.
 Updated May 2016.
 Accessed August 19, 2016.

 Male infertility.
 Urology Care Foundation website.
 Available at: http://www.urologyhealth.org/urologic-conditions/male-infertility.
 Updated July 2013.
 Accessed August 19, 2016.